Timothy-Cao/Timothy-Cao.github.io/pages/music.markdown

 <br><br><br>

+## <span style="color: #6666FF;">A fresh listening experience</span>

-The thing with music is that once experienced, it loses the element of surprise for the listener.
+The thing with music is that once experienced, it loses the element of surprise.
 How could we create music that always leave the listener curious?
-Can we write compositions that ensure a perpetually fresh listening experience?

-s
+We would need to write music that continously evolves.